Ananya21162/Stock-Price-Prediction-using-ML/README.md

 # Stock-Price-Prediction-using-ML
+--Uploaded the final jupyter notebook used for project.

 Please find the link to our blog on comparative analysis of different machine learning model for stock price prediction below: https://medium.com/@tanisha21180/comparative-analysis-of-regression-based-machine-learning-techniques-for-short-term-stock-price-d44fa0a94b97